intel/userspace-cni-network-plugin/README.md

 # Vhostuser CNI plugin

-- Vhostuser plugin is a Container Network Interface (CNI) plugin to run with OVS-DPDK and VPP along with Multus CNI plugin in Kubernetes for Bare metal RA.
+- Vhostuser plugin is a Container Network Interface (CNI) plugin to run with OVS-DPDK and VPP along with Multus CNI plugin in Kubernetes for Bare metal container deployment model.
 It enhances high performance container Networking solution and Dataplane Acceleration for NFV Environment.

 - DPDK Vhostuser is new virtualization technology.
 Please refer to [here](http://dpdk.org/doc/guides/howto/virtio_user_for_container_networking.html) for more information.